 You can decide to DIY your painting project or hire a professional to do it.
 Whichever you opt for, it’s easier and faster to do it in an empty space before you move in.
 You won’t need to move furniture, take down draperies, pictures, art, or mirrors off the wall, or clear out the closets.

-Moving into a new home is an opportunity for a fresh, new start and to recreate your living space the way you’d always wanted it.
+Moving is an opportunity for a fresh, new start.
+To really make your house a home, you’ll want to recreate your living space the way you’d always wanted it to be.
 But beyond aesthetics and convenience, it’s also a chance to improve your home security and really feel at ease.